conan-io/docs/reference/commands/graph/info.rst

         --package-filter PACKAGE_FILTER
                                 Print information only for packages that match the patterns
-        --deploy DEPLOY       Deploy using the provided deployer to the output folder
+        -d DEPLOYER, --deployer DEPLOYER
-        --build-require       Whether the provided reference is a build-require
+                              Deploy using the provided deployer to the output folder --build-require       Whether the provided reference is a build-require

 The ``conan graph info`` command shows information about the dependency graph for the recipe specified in ``path``.